New criteria for AD

 These criteria broaden the spectrum of the disease to include its preclinical states, in which Alzheimer’s pathology exists without clinical symptoms.

-To increase diagnostic certainty, the criteria for Alzheimer’s disease incorporate biomarker evidence for pathology, which can be obtained by neuroimaging (MRI measures of atrophy, ¹⁸F-fluorodeoxyglucose PET measures of cerebral hypometabolism, and amyloid PET measures of β-amyloid deposition) and CSF testing (decreased β-amyloid concentrations and increased total tau or hyperphosphorylated tau concentrations).
+To increase diagnostic certainty, the criteria for AD incorporate biomarker evidence for pathology, which can be obtained by neuroimaging (MRI measures of atrophy, ¹⁸F-FDG PET measures of cerebral hypometabolism, and amyloid PET measures of β-amyloid deposition) and CSF testing (decreased β-amyloid concentrations and increased T-tau or P-tau concentrations).

 AT(N)(C) system in Alzheimer’s disease

-More recently, the National Institute on Aging–Alzheimer’s Association (NIA–AA) (Jack CR et al. 2018) has proposed to define exclusively Alzheimer’s disease (AD) by its underlying neuropathologic changes that can be documented by the biomarkers in living people.
+More recently, the National Institute on Aging–Alzheimer’s Association (NIA–AA) (Jack CR, et al. 2018) has proposed to define exclusively AD by its underlying neuropathologic changes that can be documented by the biomarkers in living people.
 The biomarker profile (pathologic process) and cognitive staging represent independent sources of information.
 The definition and the grading of disease severity is assessed by the biological construct of AD across its entire spectrum as a continuum.

 AT(N) biomarker grouping